6-8 p.m. ET Friday, Oct. 14, 2022

 The Road to Representation: Arab Americans in Office

 Arab American representation in public office positions has increased in recent years, reflective of the growing community.
 This panel features Arab Americans in a variety of governmental and public office positions, both in the spotlight and behind the scenes, as they work towards a present and future that includes the full participation of all Arab Americans.
 Join us to hear their personal stories and journeys along the road to representation.
-The panel will include Salina Intermediate School principal Eman Ali-Ahmed, President of New American Leaders Ghida Dagher and Dearborn Mayor Abdullah Hammoud, with moderator Shams Al-Badry.
+The panel will include Salina Intermediate School principal Eman Ali-Ahmed, State Representative Abraham Aiyash and President of New American Leaders Ghida Dagher, with moderator Shams Al-Badry.

 All AANM guests are required to remain masked and fill out a health screening form upon check-in in order to attend this event.

 For questions, e-mail Kathryn Grabowski-Khairullah, Curator of Public Programming, at [email protected].

 State Representative Abraham Aiyash is serving his first term in the Michigan House of Representatives.
 He currently represents the 4th District, encompassing his hometown of Hamtramck, and surrounding parts of Detroit.
 Redistricting has changed his district to the 9th district, encompassing Hamtramck and gaining more of Eastside Detroit.
 He advocates for progressive solutions and justice for his community.
 He currently serves on House committees of Communications & Technology, Families, Children & Seniors, and Natural Resources & Outdoor Recreation.
 As a legislator, he champions solutions on the state level that address social and health disparities in poor and working-class communities.